kofoednielsen/dontkilltheplant/README.md

 # dontkilltheplant 🌱🚑

-A tiny typescript application attempting to a plant alive, by messenging it's owner when the soil moisture level goes under a threshold
+A tiny typescript application attempting to keep a plant alive by notifying it's owner over [matrix](https://matrix.org/) when the soil moisture level goes under a threshold